© 2022 GOECO | All rights reserved

-Belize lies on the eastern Coast of Central America and consists of a mainland plus a variety of cayes.
-The Belize Barrier Reef is one of the largest coral reef systems in the world, second only to the Great Barrier Reef, making it a popular diving destination.
+Belize lies on the eastern coast of Central America and comprises a mainland plus a variety of cays.
+The Belize Barrier Reef is one of the largest coral reef systems in the world, second only to the Great Barrier Reef in Australia, making it a popular diving destination.

-The majority of this project takes place on a beautiful, private island which is 25 miles from the Belize mainland.
-Surround yourself with hammocks and explore the tropical, Belizean waters surrounding the island!
+Most of this project takes place on a beautiful, private island which is 25 miles from the mainland.
+Relax in a hammock and explore the tropical Belizean waters surrounding the island!
 This 1.5 acre island is home to bright, colorful beach cabanas and alluring palm trees and is a secluded paradise for volunteers.

-On Fridays and Saturdays volunteers will be housed on mainland Belize, on the tip of the peninsula in a quaint town named Placencia, once called Punta Placencia, or Pleasant Point.
-Placencia has become a beach resort destination, desired for its sparkling beaches.
+On Fridays and Saturdays, volunteers will return to the mainland.
+Accommodations are at the tip of the peninsula in a quaint town named Placencia, once called Punta Placencia, or Pleasant Point.
+Placencia has become a popular beach resort destination, desired for its sparkling beaches.

-As a volunteer on this project you will be engaging in various marine preservation tasks.
-These range from survey dives to identification dives and possible whale shark photographing.
-Volunteers will be participating in the eradication of the invasive Lionfish species, the data collection of various native species, and the assessment of the local coral reef as a whole.
+As a volunteer on this project, you will engage in various marine preservation tasks.
+These range from survey dives to identification dives and may include whale shark photography.
+Volunteers will take part in the eradication of the invasive Lionfish species, the data collection of various native species and the assessment of the local coral reef.

 Invasive Lionfish species tasks: Lionfish are originally from the Indio-Pacific Ocean, but were accidentally released into foreign waters.
 The lionfish population feeds on key marine life, wreaking havoc on the indigenous Belize Barrier Reef ecosystems.
 They can lay twenty thousand eggs every four days, which is causing a nearly uncontrollable invasion.
 Volunteers on this project will partake in the eradication of this devastating, non-indigenous species by assisting with the following tasks :